JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-The first step is to install all necessary packages.
-Since we set the `scripts` environment to be the default one for this project, we can simply install `MLDataset` and `Plots` as follows.
+First, we need to install all necessary packages.
+Since we set the `scripts` environment as the default one for this project, we first install `MLDataset` and `Plots`.

 ```julia
 (scripts) pkg> add MLDatasets Plots
 ```

 Since we want to add the `image` function to the ImageInspector package, we have to install the Colors package.
-The first step is to activate the environment in the ImageInspector package.
-It can be done in the following way.
-Note that we use the `pwd` function to get name of the current active folder.
-Since this folder is the main folder of the `ImageInspector` package, we can use the relative path to activate the environment.
+However, we do not want to add it to `scripts` but to `ImageInspector`.
+Printing the working directory by `pwd()`, we realize that we are in the correct folder and activate the working environment by `activate .` The dot represents the current working directory.

 ```julia
 julia> pwd()